-Ofuro prices start as low as $1900 Ofuro Soaking Tubs originate from Japan where bathing is not just a bath but rather a spiritual ritual.
-The Ofuro bathing practice differs from North American and European bath tubs, Ofuro bath tubs are 'zen' like providing a sensual pleasure and a feeling of well-being and harmony with the natural surroundings, perhaps in a garden or spiritual landscape.
-Japanese bath tubs help to restore mental and spiritual well-being by providing a private relaxation space, and they promote good health by stimulating circulation.
+Ofuro Soaking Tubs originate from Japan where bathing is not just a bath but rather a spiritual ritual.
+The Ofuro bathing practice differs from North American and European bathtubs, Ofuro bathtubs are 'Zen' like providing a sensual pleasure and a feeling of well-being and harmony with the natural surroundings, perhaps in a garden or spiritual landscape.
+Japanese bathtubs help to restore mental and spiritual well-being by providing a private relaxation space, and they promote good health by stimulating circulation.

 Traditional Bathing Practice

 Japanese soaking tubs can also be installed indoors.
-However because there are no liner we suggest proper tiled floor drains or a shower basin be installed.
-Most people like their Japanese hot tub very hot so one should also consider proper ventilation for steam.
+However, because there is no liner, we suggest proper tiled floor drains, or a shower basin be installed.
+Most people like their Japanese baths very hot so one should also consider proper ventilation.
 Garden or deck hot tubs settings require very little consideration other than heating method.